-- 48.1.1 From TCFP, service of a competing car may be carried out only in service parks and remote service zones with the exception of repairs to retired cars of non-priority drivers intending to re-start. - 48.1.2 The crew, using solely the equipment on board and with no external physical assistance, may perform service on the car at any time, other than where this is specifically prohibited.
+- 48.1.1 From TCFP for gravel rallies or TC0 for tarmac rallies, service of a competing car may be carried out only in service parks and remote service zones with the exception of repairs to retired cars of non-priority drivers intending to re-start. - 48.1.2 The crew, using solely the equipment on board and with no external physical assistance, may perform service on the car at any time, other than where this is specifically prohibited.